HNO333333/notes/content/CourseNotes/RTCSA notes.md

 - provides means of exchanging data between the environment and the system
 - I/O module and system connected with a link
 	- used to exchange <font color="#00b050">control</font>, <font color="#00b050">status</font> and <font color="#00b050">data</font>
-- category of external devices
+- category of external devices ^category-external-device
 	- human readable
 	- machine readable
 	- communication